This article has been updated in November 2018 to add more relevant alternatives to Godaddy.

 This is not the case with GreenGeeks: no sir, with GreenGeeks it doesn’t matter what kind of account you have.

 Just go ahead and keep adding domains as you need.
 Don’t worry, because they can accommodate your unlimited domains.
+In case you are short of domain ideas, this article on domain name generators might just help.

 Whereas GoDaddy warns you to not overtax your shared hosting plan with too many additional domains (sensible advice), GreenGeeks just tells you that you have unlimited disk space, bandwidth, and email accounts for even a starter account.